 GMF Data Privacy Statement

-If you choose to share any personal data with us via our website or via e-mail, we may store it and use that information to assist you with any questions you may have.
+If you choose to share any personal data with us via our website or via e-mail, we will store it and use that information for internal purposes; such as to send e-newsletters you have requested or event invitations.
 We use industry standard practices to review data quality and confirm that the information we have for you is up-to-date.

 If you choose to make a donation to GMF, we request certain personally identifiable information from you.
 We encrypt this information using Secure Sockets Layer technology (SSL) and digital certificates from GeoTrust.